 Use the proper equipment for towing a trailer and make sure it is properly attached to your vehicle.
 Contact your authorized dealer or a reliable trailer dealer as soon as possible if you require assistance.

 Hitches

-Do not use or install hitches that clamp onto the bumper or to the axle.
-Underbody hitches are acceptable if installed properly.
+Do not use or install a hitch that clamps onto the vehicle's bumper or to the axle.
+An underbody hitch is acceptable if it is installed properly.